-So I was a little excited when I arrived in Smith Falls.
+So I was a little excited when I arrived in Smiths Falls.
 And the Rideau Trail, after zigzagging through a neighborhood, brought me in front of the factory.
 I never thought I would feel that nostalgic.

 Today, instead of producing chocolate, the Smiths Falls factory is used instead to produce therapeutic marijuana.
 Let’s just say that the surroundings around the factory do not really smell like chocolate anymore …

 Then the Rideau Trail went through a small woodland where I found again the Rideau Canal.
 Like Merrickville, Smiths Falls has a series of locks.
 Although the village existed before the canal was built (there was in fact a mill on the Rideau River that had to be demolished when the canal was built), it flourished with the arrival of the Rideau Canal.
-Explanatory signs (in English and French) along the trail explain some of Smiths Falls history.
+Interpretation signs (in English and French) along the trail explain some of Smiths Falls history.

 Smiths Falls is one of the few places along the canal where there is an automated lock (all others are still manually activated).
 Due to the increase in traffic, a new bridge had to be built over the canal and the lock was relocated.
 The old lock has been preserved, but today it is used as a water garden.

 It was at these locks that I stopped my hike for the day to better resume it one week later.
-After following the canal for a few meters, the Rideau Trail turns north and then leaves Smiths Falls.
+After following the canal for a few metres, the Rideau Trail turns north and then leaves Smiths Falls.

 I was starting to look forward to going into the woods again (I had been walking on country roads for more than 20 kilometres) and the Rideau Trail finally gave me what I wanted.
 At the end of Poonamalie Road was a fenced field.
 A stile allowed me to jump over the fence to continue my hike.
 This is where the Rideau Trail goes through private lands.
 Hikers are welcome as long as they stay on the trail.

 I finally got four kilometres into forest, clearings and fields.
 Here and there, there were fences that I climbed thanks to the stiles.
-It was another beautiful autumn day, the hike was not very complicated, and the Rideau Trail offered me pretty colorful landscapes.
+It was another beautiful autumn day, the hike was not very complicated, and the Rideau Trail offered me pretty colourful landscapes.

 I stopped my hike before arriving in Port Elmsley.
 That’s where I’ll pick it up next time.
-I now have less than 25 kilometers to do before reaching my annual goal.
+I now have less than 25 kilometres to do before reaching my annual goal.
 I’m almost there!